The Eucalyptus Problem

 The Eucalyptus Trees' Introduction

-These introduced foreign and young Eucalyptus trees soon dominated Capital's surrounding landscape, efficiently conquering the area of the sparsely remaining indigenous trees and vegetation.
-The Eucalyptus tree is a fast grower, reaching above the other native trees and suppressing them.
-At the same time, a chemical component in the leaves and roots of these Eucalyptus trees prevents the growth of other trees and herbs.
-Due to this unfortunate side-effect of the foreign Eucalyptus tree's toxification of the surroundings, the ground appears fragile and brittle, with a mono-culture of the alien Eucalyptus as the only tree species.
-Hence, a foreign tree's toxin eradicates the native remaining protective ground cover and thereby significantly causes the loss of valuable water by torrential freshwater rejections in short-lived sudden bursting flash floods of soil-milling erosion.
+These introduced foreign and young Eucalyptus trees soon dominated the Capital's surrounding landscape, efficiently displacing the remaining indigenous trees and vegetation.
+The Eucalyptus tree is a fast-growing species, outgrowing other native trees and suppressing them.
+At the same time, a chemical component in the leaves and roots of these Eucalyptus trees prevents the growth of other herbs.
+Due to this unfortunate side-effect of the foreign Eucalyptus tree's toxification of the surroundings, the ground appears fragile and brittle, with a monoculture of the alien Eucalyptus as the only tree species.
+Hence, a foreign tree's toxin eradicates the native remaining protective ground cover, thereby significantly causing the loss of valuable water through torrential freshwater runoff during short-lived, sudden, bursting flash floods of soil-milling erosion.

 Ethiopia's Natural History